CodeLewisYates/QmeeSurveyProject/README.md

 Outputs the data it has collected to a file in the same directory called "Survey Results".

-Use "node app" to run.
+Use "npm start" or "node src/app" to run.
 Use "npm test" to run jest tests.

 Requires axios, please use "npm install" to install the axios dependency